-This section features a number of scenarios in which the Maturity Model is adapted and used by a specific business.
-Using the recommended roadmaps as a guide, the case studies tell the story of how an organization might adapt best practices and take into account organization-specific risks.
+This section features a selection of scenarios in which the application of SAMM is explained in the context of a specific business case.
+Using the roadmap templates as a guide, the case studies tell the story of how an organization might adapt best practices and take into account organization-specific risks when building a security assurance program.